-Message Cause Resolution Lifecycle Controller disabled The system is turned on or restarted while iDRAC is initializing.
+Message Cause Resolution Lifecycle Controller disabled • The system is turned on or restarted while iDRAC is initializing.
 This occurs if: Wait for a minute after resetting iDRAC to restart the system, so that iDRAC initializes.
 The system is turned on immediately after AC power is connected to the system.
 The system is restarted immediately after resetting iDRAC.
-Lifecycle Controller is manually disabled Press <f2> during POST, select System Setup &gt; iDRAC Settings &gt; Lifecycle Controller &gt; Enable.</f2> Lifecycle Controller update required The embedded device that has a backup of the product may contain corrupted data.
+Lifecycle Controller is manually disabled Press <f2> during POST, select System Setup > iDRAC Settings > Lifecycle Controller > Enable.</f2> Lifecycle Controller in Recovery mode The embedded device that has a backup of the product may contain corrupted data.
 Ungracefully exits Lifecycle Controller for three consecutive times if one of the following conditions occur: Enable Lifecycle Controller.
 For more information, see Enabling Lifecycle Controller 3 consecutive unsuccessful attempts to enter Lifecycle Controller GUI.
 3 consecutive unsuccessful attempts to complete inventory collection.
-3 consecutive unsuccessful attempts to perform tasks in Automated Task applications.
-Lifecycle Controller not available Another process is using iDRAC.
-Wait for 30 minutes for the current process to complete, restart the system, and then retry.
-You can use the iDRAC GUI to check the job queue and the status.